CompVis/stable-diffusion/README.md

 # Optimized Stable Diffusion (Sort of)

-- This repo is a modified version of the Stable Diffusion repo.
-It is modifed to use lesser VRAM than the original one by sacrificing on speed.
+- This repo is a modified version of the Stable Diffusion repo, modifed to use lesser VRAM than the original by sacrificing on inference speed.
 It can generate 512x512 images from a prompt on a 6Gb VRAM GPU in 90 seconds per image (RTX 2060 in my case).
 This is not possible with the original repo on a 6Gb GPU.

-- If you have already cloned the original Stable Diffusion Repo, you can just copy the [optimizedSD](optimizedSD) folder into the orignal repo to get the optimized files.
+- All the modified files are in the [optimizedSD](optimizedSD) folder, so if you have already installed the original repo, you can just copy this folder into the orignal repo.

 - You can also clone this repo and follow the same installation steps as the original written below (mainly creating the conda env and placing the weights at the specified location).